drbean/curriculum/conversation/trend/slides.md

 ## More talk about trending--questions from http://www.esldiscussions.com/f/fashion.html, http://www.esldiscussions.com/fashion.html {.allowframebreaks}

-## We think it might be harder being a trend in Taiwan than in the West.
+## We think it might be harder starting a trend in Taiwan than in the West.

 As a Yes/No Question: